 All of this is a carnival of the absurd.
 An outrage.
 An abomination.
 And it must end.

-74 percent of American citizens say it's harder to raise children because more women have entered the workforce.
+Approximately 74 percent of American citizens say it's harder to raise children because more women have entered the workforce.
 Doesn't that just say it all?
 Those poor, poor men who now have to actually help women get the kids ready in the morning, make breakfast, clean up, go to work, come home late, make dinner, clean up again, get the kids settled in, pay bills, plan for the week and the future, and do it all over again and again and again.
 But don't you worry, men, because even if you have to buck up at home, you still get to earn bigger bucks at the office, regardless of the fact that women work just as hard as you, or that more women graduate college and grad school than you or that women are more emotionally intelligent than you.
 On average, women will still annually make $12,000 less than you in New Jersey or $11,000 less in Pennsylvania or $10,000 less in Virginia or $8,000 less in California.

 My wife is everything and one hundred times more than I am.
 And she is the outright breadwinner in this household.
-Not to mention, she is unconditionally kind and thoughtful and generous and selfless and steadfast in sustaining all of these virtues, even as she fights cancer and even as she manages her idealistic, hare-brained, dreamer-of-a-husband and her relentlessly demanding and devilishly defiant daughter.
-Sure, she may shed tears deep into night when the world quiets around her and words such as "mastectomy" and "chemotherapy" do a dark dance behind her eyes.
+Not to mention, she is unconditionally kind and thoughtful and generous and selfless and steadfast in sustaining all of these virtues, even as she fought cancer and even as she manages her idealistic, hare-brained, dreamer-of-a-husband and her relentlessly demanding and devilishly defiant daughter.
+Sure, she may shed tears deep into night when the world quiets around her and words such as "mastectomy" and "chemotherapy" continue to do a dark dance behind her eyes.
 But she never fails to awaken the next morning with a heart of gold and a smile a mile wide.

 I'm sorry, men, but most of us are just not built that way.
 Most of us are not worthy of 20 percent more of anything.
 Most of us owe our wives, mothers, sisters and female comrades and coworkers a whole helluva lot more than we have afforded to date.